ODNZSL/NZSL-signbank/docs/s3_postgres_management_commands.md

 and then
 _assist_ with effecting some types of repair where discrepancies exist.

-Only some actions are performed by these commands, other operations have to be manually commanded using the AWS `cli` or other means, using the output from these commands as data.
+Only some actions are performed by these commands, other operations have to be manually performed via the AWS `cli` or other means, using the output from these commands as input data.

 The commands use the `Boto3` python library to talk to AWS S3.
 They use an external client to talk to Postgres.